RobinNagpal/fuel-token-track-docs/04_frontend.md

 - If a browser wallet is connected (isConnected is true), the active wallet switches to "browser" and its balance is refreshed.
 - If no browser wallet is connected, the active wallet remains "burner" and its balance is refreshed.

-Next, let's establish a connection between the React application and our deployed smart contract.
+Next, let's establish a connection between the React application and our deployed smart contract in the `App.tsx` file.
 This connection will allow the application to call our contract's functions and retrieve data from the blockchain.
 The following code snippet demonstrates how we achieve this connection using the `useEffect` hook:

 ```typescript
 useEffect(() => {